Top Tips for Summer Flowers

 Choose hearty flowers

-Opt for flowers that will stay fresh throughout the entire day.
+It is important to choose flowers that will stay fresh throughout the entire day.
+Kate Hill, owner of Kate Hill Flowers advises brides to, “select hardier varieties such as roses, orchids, dahlias, calla lillies, freesias, Australian natives and tropicals.”
 Look for ones with a waxy texture to ensure staying power.
-Hawaiian blooms, such as orchids, are a great option (check out cymbidium and dendrobium orchids).
-Ginger halcyons, birds-of-paradise, tiger lilies, and even roses will champion high temperatures too.
 Buying local flowers is another way to go; blooms that are in season in your area will more likely survive a long day in a bouquet.
-Check with your florist to see which ones will work for your venue.

 Maintain your blooms